Chapter 2 - Character Creation

 Rolling Scores

-Roll 2d6 for each.
-Your skills and occupations will raise your attributes from there.
-This is not an attribute focused game so don't worry about scores!
+Roll 2d6 for each, plus Darkness.
+Darkness merges skills, attributes, and metacurrencies and is explained in the book.
+Put your lowest roll into Darkness.
+Your skills and occupations will raise your attributes from here.
+This is not an attribute focused game so don't worry about those scores!

 Skills & Occupations